The H1N1 virus is up close under the microscope and this virus is also known as the swine flu. Image source: Wikipedia

-As at todate, the number of people infected with the H1N1 virus is 80 (my last count) and is increasing.
+As of late, the number of people infected with the H1N1 virus is 80 (my last count) and is increasing.

-Just imagine how fast this virus is spreading – we detected the first case on 15th of May 2009, we panicked that the H1N1 has reached our shores, over couple of days, we got relaxed and wham bam, within a month, 79 more case has been detected.
+Just imagine how fast this virus is spreading – we detected the first case on the 15th of May 2009, we panicked that the H1N1 has reached our shores, over a couple of days, we got relaxed and wham bam, within a month, 79 more cases have been detected.
 The virus is spreading in schools too and it is just a matter of time before it spreads through other public places (hint: it has something to do with shopping).

-The question is whether H1N1 a new virus known to man?
-Actually it is not and it has been around since 1918.
-There are of course many variant of the swine flu – the H1N1 is more famous now.
+The question is whether H1N1 is a new virus known to man.
+Actually, it is not and it has been around since 1918.
+There are of course many variants of the swine flu – the H1N1 is more famous now.

 Then there is this interesting story of the swine flu outbreak in 1976.
 The virus did not kill many but the act to vaccinate the population on the other did.